tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-angularjs-vs-knockout-validation-3.md

 Integer Input: <input type="number" data-bind="value: integerValue" pattern="^-?d+$" required /><br />
 <!-- ... -->
 ```
-As I&#8217;ll be applying this custom rule via an extend call on the viewmodel:
+As I'll be applying this custom rule via an extend call on the viewmodel:

 ```javascript
 var ComplexValidationModel = function () {